Construction Updates

 Plans to expand Southwest Resiliency Park are part of Hoboken’s Rebuild by Design (“RBD”) - Hudson River Project and the City’s comprehensive water management strategy to delay, store, and discharge stormwater during intense rain events, The project is funded through a $6.24 million dollar grant from the Federal Emergency Management Agency (FEMA).
 The expanded park will include above ground green infrastructure and an underwater detention system to withhold 328,000 gallons of stormwater caused by heavy precipitation.

-• Utility Structure plumbing/electrical underground rough-in
+• Utility Structure Slab on Grade

-• Fence and Curb wall Post Footings
+• Fence and Curb Wall Post Footings

 • None – all work within site limits.